ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 ### Convex Lens - Object Outside Focal Length
 1. Get a sheet of paper and draw a horizontal optical axis.
 Next, draw a vertical line near the center of the optical axis to represent your lens, then measure out and draw the focal points.
 Assume the focal length to be 2 cm.
-Pick an object point 6 cm to the left of the lens, with a  height of 2cm above the optical axis.
-Draw the three simple case rays – parallel, through the center of the lens, and through the focal point – and locate the image formed on the other side of the lens.
+Pick an object point 6 cm to the left of the lens, with a  height of 2 cm above the optical axis.
+Draw the three simple case rays &ndash; parallel, through the center of the lens, and through the focal point &ndash; and locate the image formed on the other side of the lens.
 :::Note
 Make sure to indicate on your drawing the image distance and image height.
-You can use SIM3 to check these two numbers.
+You can use Simulation 3 to check these two numbers.
 :::

-Note that the image is inverted, at a different distance from the lens than the object, and is a different size than the object.
+Note that the image is inverted, it and the object are at different distances from the lens, and it and the object are of different sizes.
 Also note that the light rays converge at a given point.
 For this reason, convex lenses are frequently referred to as *converging lenses.*

 ### Convex Lens - Object Inside Focal Length